TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

    is true (the default), requests will be logged; setting this parameter to false will turn off logging.
-The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned from the server.
+The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned kutoka the server.
 The *bind_and_activate* parameter controls whether :meth:`server_bind` and :meth:`server_activate` are called immediately by the constructor; it defaults to true.
-Setting it to false allows code to manipulate the *allow_reuse_address* class variable before the address is bound.
+Setting it to false allows code to manipulate the *allow_reuse_address* kundi variable before the address is bound.
    The *use_builtin_types* parameter is passed to the :func:`~xmlrpc.client.loads` function and controls which types are processed when date/times values or binary data are received; it defaults to false.